-And in a place as visually incredible as Whistler, the sky is literally the limit.
-So as the autumn colours creep into the forest and the fresh snow inches towards the Village we’ve compiled a list of some of Whistler’s best online image makers to help get everyone stoked for winter, and the Whistler-style of appreciating life.
+In a place as visually incredible as Whistler, the sky is literally the limit.
+So as the autumn colours creep into the forest and the fresh snow inches towards the Village, we’ve compiled a list of some of the best Whistler Instagram accounts to help get everyone stoked for winter, and the Whistler-style of appreciating life.
 Enjoy.

 @instagramwhistler